When More Security Tools Mean More Risk: IT Complexity and Cyber Exposure at Banks

 Every disconnected system, shadow IT workaround, and unmanaged endpoint creates a control gap that drags security metrics down.
 Banks and credit unions running 8 or more distinct security platforms typically plateau around 50% to 60% on security benchmarks because each additional system introduces configuration drift, inconsistent patching schedules, and identity sprawl.
 Consolidating to a unified platform stack is often the single most effective step toward reaching the 75% or higher range that regulators and cyber insurers expect from financial institutions.

-Guardian Security Insights is an orchestration layer, not an additional security product.
-It consolidates data from existing Microsoft 365 security tools into a single dashboard with nightly automated assessments.
-Instead of adding another alert source to monitor, it unifies the alerts and data you already have into prioritized action items and compliance-ready reports.
+M365 Guardian is an operating model layered over Microsoft Defender, Microsoft Sentinel, Microsoft Entra ID, Microsoft Purview, and Microsoft Intune, not an additional security product.
+ABT, as a Tier-1 Microsoft Cloud Solution Provider, manages each customer tenant under delegated administrative privileges and consolidates data from the existing Microsoft 365 security stack into a single dashboard with nightly automated assessments.
+Instead of adding another alert source to monitor, M365 Guardian unifies the alerts and data you already have into prioritized action items and compliance-ready reports.
 This reduces complexity rather than adding to it.

 Radware's 2025 Financial Threat Analysis identified a 27% year-over-year increase in cyberattacks on financial institutions.
 The primary threats include phishing and social engineering attacks targeting employees with access to customer data, ransomware campaigns increasingly aimed at community banks and credit unions, and supply chain attacks exploiting trusted vendor relationships.
 The WEF's 2026 Global Cybersecurity Outlook adds AI-enhanced fraud and deepfakes as emerging concerns for the financial sector.